Message Center Expiry

 Another example would be setting a standard, e.g., 6-month, expiry on all articles you publish, so that a user's inbox never becomes too stale.

-For more information, see our Message Center Expiration.
+For more information, see: Rich Content Editor Tutorial: Message Center Options.

 We understand that not all notifications are created equal.
 Time-sensitive messages can become irrelevant or outdated quickly, often immediately, if they are not delivered right away.
 Notification Expiry is a convenient way to put a relevant "window of deliverability" on outgoing messages to iOS, Android, and Amazon devices.